5l1v3r1/pragmash/SYNTAX.md

     read (replace http://aqnichol.com (read old_domain.txt) google)

+Something to note is that *all* tokens and keywords are evaluated the same way.
+As a result, code like this is valid (as you will see later on):

+    "if" a b "{"
+        "echo" hey
+    "}"

 ## Comments

 Comments are ignored by the parser and runtime.
 A line is marked as a comment if its first non-whitespace character is "#".
 Here are some examples: